 - Reduce or control weight

-It is recommended that you exercise most days of the week for a minimum of 30 minutes at a time.
-It does not have to be a vigorous exercise, any slight to moderate movement will show results.
-If you are just starting an exercise program, you may need to see your doctor before starting.
-Find a Crittenton Cardiologist Specialist, or learn more about Crittenton’s complete cardiac care and screenings.
-Crittenton’s Cardiovascular Program ranks in the top 10% nationwide.
+It is recommended that you exercise most days of the week for a minimum of 10 minutes at a time, but try to dedicate 25-30 minutes for yourself to exercise.
+It does not have to be a vigorous exercise; any slight to moderate movement will show results.

 Crittenton has been designated as both an accredited stroke and chest pain center.